ECES is a cross-national study that aims to explore, describe, and analyze the...

 Participating education systems

-Australia, Canada, Chile, Croatia, Czech Republic, Denmark, Germany, Hong Kong SAR, Korea, Lithuania, Netherlands, Norway, Poland, Russian Federation, Slovak Republic, Slovenia, Switzerland, Thailand, Turkey, and Buenos Aires (as a benchmarking participant).
+Argentina (Buenos Aires), Australia, Canada, Chile, Croatia, Czech Republic, Denmark, Germany, Hong Kong SAR, Korea, Lithuania, Netherlands, Norway, Poland, Russian Federation, Slovak Republic, Slovenia, Switzerland, Thailand, and Turkey.

 ICILS was inaugurated in June 2010 at the first meeting of the national research coordinators in Amsterdam.
 Framework and instrument development work was carried out in 2010 and continued in 2011, along with the pilot of the survey instruments.
 The field test was conducted in the first half of 2012, and the main data collection will occur at the beginning and end of 2013 for northern and southern hemisphere countries, respectively.
-The assessment framework is scheduled for publication in 2013 and the international report will be published in 2014.
+The international report will be released in November 2014, followed by the international database and technical report in December 2014.

 The Australian Council for Educational Research (ACER) serves as the international study center for ICILS.
 ACER staff, including Project Coordinator Dr John Ainley and Research Director Mr Julian Fraillon, are responsible for the day-to-day management of the project.
 Instrument development and some data analysis and psychometric work are also centered at the international study center and overseen by Dr Wolfram Schulz.